qSebastiaNp/transcendence-scripts/README.md

 * there is no error checking for downtime or errors of the explorer or PolisPay
 * there is no checking whether you have the current wallet version
 * the script can't detect stuck wallets and `getblockhash` will return an error (well, there is your detection)
-* the script should compare the count of masternodes your local wallet can see against the explorer's count, not use an arbitrary value
-* the script itself can't send emails.
-To not require a mailserver to be installed, we should use a lightweight smtp mailer